 CHRONICLE ESSAY COMPETITION being published in the CSC English Magazine is an initiative to give our readers a chance to test their essay writing skills and win a prize money of Rs.
 1000/-.

 Many people across the country have been participating in the competition.
-The best essay will be published in the magazine.
-Those essays that have a potential will beplaced on the website to read.
+The best essay will be published in the magazine and on the website.

 Instructions to Chronicle Essay Competition: